qmk/qmk_firmware/docs/feature_oled_driver.md

 |`OLED_DISPLAY_64X128` |*Not defined*  |Changes the display defines for use with 64x128 displays.                                                                              |
 |`OLED_DISPLAY_128X128`|*Not defined*  |Changes the display defines for use with 128x128 displays.                                                                             |
 |`OLED_DISPLAY_CUSTOM` |*Not defined*  |Changes the display defines for use with custom displays.<br>Requires user to implement the below defines.                             |

+!> 64x128 and 128x128 displays default to the SH1107 IC type, as these heights are not supported by the other IC types.

 |Define               |Default        |Description                                                                                                                             |
 | --------------------|---------------|----------------------------------------------------------------------------------------------------------------------------------------|